Ozone Generators: Purifying the Air We Breathe by Using Ceramics

 What many people don’t realise is just how important ceramics are to the functionality of the average ozone generator.
 This is understandable, given that the average ozone generator looks like a metal box – very few people think about what’s actually inside them – but if you were to dismantle the average generator, you would find several ceramic products which are fundamental to the way it works.

 So how does the ozone generator work and why are ceramics so important to them?
 Let’s find out.

 An ozone generator is a device which purifies the air around it, removing particulates, viruses and bad smells from the local atmosphere.
 As its name implies, it works by generating ozone and pumping it into contaminated areas.
 Ozone is a highly reactive gas which attaches itself to any pollutants in the air and destroys them, leaving only clean oxygen.

 The third atom is only loosely connected to the other two and easily reacts with other molecules in the air, at which point it breaks down those molecules and destroys them.
-If you produce enough ozone and pump it into an area with enough containment molecules, you can remove those molecules, purifying the air very quickly.
+If you produce enough ozone and pump it into an area with enough containment molecules, you can remove those molecules, purifying the air very quickly and effectively.

 How are Ceramics Used?

 There are two main types of ozone generator – ones which use ceramic or glass tubes and ones which use ceramic plates.

 In a simple tube generator, air is pushed down a small tube which has electrodes placed around its outer and inner sides.
 When electricity is passed from one electrode to the other, sparks are made, and when the air comes into contact with the sparks, this produces ozone.
 That said, this is a relatively inefficient process and it leaves a lot of oxygen unconverted.